learn-co-curriculum/dsc-exponential-distribution/README.md

 You will be able to:

-* Understand and explain the Exponential Distribution and its use cases.
+* Define the parameters of the exponential distribution
+* Identify use cases for the exponential distribution

 ## What is the Exponential Distribution?

 The **Exponential Distribution** describes the probability distribution of the amount of time it takes before an event occurs.
 In a way, it solves the inverse of the problem solved by the Poisson Distribution.

-The **Poisson Distribution** lets you ask how likely any given number of events are over a set interval of time.
+Recall that the **Poisson Distribution** lets you ask how likely any given number of events are over a set interval of time.

 The **Exponential Distribution** lets you ask how likely the _length of an interval of time_ is before an event occurs exactly once.